-Preparing and fulfilling listing requirements Listing Post-listing requirements Selection of advisers Application for provisional admission to trading Financial reporting Due diligence Listing application Ad hoc publicity Verification of listing requirements Other reporting requirements Listing structure setup Pre-verification application Preparation of listing prospectus / listing documentation
+Preparing and fulfilling listing requirements Listing Post-listing requirements Selection of advisers Due diligence Verification of listing requirements Application for provisional admission to trading Listing application Financial reporting Ad hoc publicity Other reporting requirements Listing structure setup Pre-verification application Preparation of listing prospectus / listing documentation

 Provisional trading can begin within three trading days (in some cases just one trading day) following receipt of the electronic application.
 The issuer then has two months from the start of trading to file, through its recognised representative, the listing application together with the required declarations and the listing prospectus.
 The listing application must contain a short description of the transaction, the formal application to list the securities on SIX, and a reference to the required supporting documents.
 The decision will generally be issued within a maximum of 20 trading days.

-The listing process on SIX is subject to an indicative timeline that can be found at www.six-swiss-exchange.com/ebooks/issuers/bond\listing\guide/files/assets/basic-html/page13.html.
+The listing process on SIX is subject to an indicative timeline that can be found at www.six-swiss exchange.com/ebooks/issuers/bond\listing\guide/files/assets/basic-html/page13.html.